robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 This pretend code looks perfectly reasonable, but, as I mentioned above, I don't like the function name `validate_project_name`.
 It's too vague.
 A new reader of the above code could probably infer from context that it returns a boolean representing whether `project_name` is valid.
 But it's also perfectly possible that a function with this name throws an exception if `project_name` is invalid, or even returns a list of strings describing the errors.

-I would thererefore prefer to call the function something more specific and descriptive, like `is_valid_project_name`.
-Let's see how this new name looks in an if-statment:
+I would therefore prefer to call the function something more specific and descriptive, like `is_valid_project_name`.
+Let's see how this new name looks in an if-statement:

 ```python
 if not is_valid_project_name(project_name):